Charles III of Navarre: Succession plans

 Blanche's situation in Sicily was precarious after the deaths of her husband and father-in-law left her in charge of the unstable island kingdom in the name of the new king, Ferdinand I of Aragon, but without proper support from Aragon.
 Deeply concerned, Charles sent envoys to both Ferdinand and the Holy See asking that she either be returned to Navarre or provided with assistance.
 Blanche returned and was confirmed as heir presumptive before the Cortes.
 Charles refused Joan's widower's proposal to marry Blanche and instead in mid-1414 offered her in marriage to Alfonso, the eldest son of the new king of Aragon.
 Since Alfonso was already betrothed, Ferdinand suggested his third son, Henry.
 Charles indignantly refused the offer in August when Ferdinand's second son, John, broke off his engagement to Charles's younger daughter Isabel.
 Isabel was married off instead to Count John IV of Armagnac, signaling Charles's shift in allegiance from the Burgundians to the Armagnac party during the on-going civil war in France.
 The change may have been prompted by Burgundy's alliance with England, where Charles's sister Joan was imprisoned on a charge of witchcraft after the death of her second husband, King Henry IV.

 In 1416, following the examples of the kings of France, Castile, Aragon, and Portugal in dealing with the Western Schism, Charles III stopped recognizing the Avignon-based Benedict XIII as the true pope and switched his allegiance to Gregory XII, who ruled in Rome.
+Eleanor died the same year.

 The Aragonese remained determined to secure Blanche's marriage for themselves.
 Their queen, Eleanor of Alburquerque, pushed for her second son, John, to marry Blanche.
 Their marriage was celebrated in October 1419, after months of intensive negotiations during which the princess's position was reaffirmed.
 Charles promised not to remarry to sire sons who could displace Blanche.
 When Blanche gave birth to a son, Charles, the king celebrated by creating for him the Principality of Viana.
 Blanche soon had a daughter too, named Joan.
 King Charles held formal ceremonies marking the introduction of both grandchildren into the line of succession after Blanche.